15 Frequently Asked Questions About Book Marketing & Publicity

 - How can I get the media to respond to my pitches?

-When it comes to creating media pitches, you need to think like a journalist.
+When creating media pitches, you need to think like a journalist.
 Journalists receive tons of media pitches every day, so you need to make yours stand out.
 Rather than merely promoting your book, your pitch should discuss a topic that’s interesting and newsworthy and relates to your book.
-Now is the time to be creative; if you’re a novelist, you can draw inspiration from your book’s setting, plot, and characters to come up with unique ideas for your pitches.
+Now is the time to be creative; if you’re a novelist, you can draw inspiration from your book’s setting, plot, and characters to develop unique ideas for your pitches.

 - Should I participate in trade shows and conferences?

 Trade shows and conferences are a great way to increase your exposure and establish yourself as a leader within your industry or genre.
-At these events, you can build strong relationships with readers, book reviewers, booksellers, book distributors, publishers, and other authors.
+You can build strong relationships with readers, book reviewers, booksellers, book distributors, publishers, and other authors at these events.
 If you’ve written a non-fiction book, you should consider applying to speak at the conference.
 At the end of your speech, mention your new book and have it for sale at the event.

 - What’s the best way to market my book online?

-There are many useful online book marketing strategies.
+There are many helpful online book marketing strategies.
 In addition to building your author website, you should create social profiles, an author profile on Amazon, and a blog.
-All of these off-site profiles should be connected to your website so visitors can easily access them.
-Similar to your media pitches, your blog and social posts should not be purely promotional.
+These off-site profiles should be connected to your website so visitors can easily access them.
+Like your media pitches, your blog and social posts should not be purely promotional.
 You should deliver meaningful and interesting content to your followers.
 You can be creative with the content, but it should somehow relate to you and your book.
 You must keep your profiles fresh and update them regularly.
 Click here for more tips on social media and blogging.

 - Should I sell my book on Amazon?